 Tech Talk: What is Business Intelligence?

-Business Intelligence refers to how a company/organisation can use its historical data to improving strategic decision-making and thereby provide a (hopefully sustainable) competitive advantage.
+Business Intelligence refers to how a company or organisation can use its historical data to improve strategic decision-making and thereby provide a (hopefully sustainable) competitive advantage.

 Analysis & Processes

-The idea of business intelligence is to be able to analyse and gain meaningful value from much of this data.
+The purpose of business intelligence is to analyse and gain meaningful value from this data.
 Types of analysis of data can be descriptive, diagnostic, predictive or prescriptive.
 The analysis can uncover trends in large datasets and reveal important insights that a business can use to its advantage.

 Processing and interpreting large amounts of different types of data to get a bigger picture and reveal opportunities is challenging, and usually requires the use of business intelligence software/tools.
 Popular examples include: